GoogleCloudDataproc/flink-bigquery-connector/TROUBLESHOOT.md

 ## General Debugging
 ### Records are not being written to BigQuery
-With the help of metrics available as a part of 0.4.0 release of the connector.
-Users should be able to track the number of records that enter the sink(writer) and the number of records successfully written to BigQuery.
+With the help of metrics available as a part of 0.4.0 release of the connector, users should be able to track the number of records that enter the sink(writer) and the number of records successfully written to BigQuery.
 If records are not being written to BigQuery, then records are stuck in either of the two phases:
 #### The records are not arriving at the sink
 - The problem lies with the pipeline, the previous chain of subtasks that are performed before sink is called.
-- The pipeline is not processing the passing the records forward for the sink to serialize and write to BigQuery.
+- The pipeline is not processing and passing the records forward for the sink.

 #### The records are arriving at the sink but not being successfully written to BigQuery.
 - Check the logs or error message for the following errors:
      - #### `BigQuerySerializationException`
      - This message illustrates that the record(s) could not be serialized by the connector.
      - The error message would also contain the actual cause for the same.
+     - Note: This error is not thrown but logged, indicating that the connector was "Unable to serialize record" due to this error.
      - #### `BigQueryConnectorException`
      - Refer to Java Docs for the BigQuery Storage Write API proper usage and the errors that might arise from the same.